Marine Mammal Ecology Lab

 (2025-present) Harbor seal behavior and salmon smolt.

 In collaboration with Camryn Sumrok, Mallory is continuing the long-term project studying the aggregative response and foraging behavior of habor seals to the release of hatchery salmon smolt in downtown Bellingham, WA.
+She is also coordinating the social media posts from the lab.